-Take on one of three challenges and gain first-hand experience of how good design can change the lives of people with disability.
+In this year’s Design-athon, we took on one of three challenges and gained first-hand experience of how good design enables, rather than disables, human potential.

-Join us for a 4 week immersive online Design-athon experience.
-By registering as an individual or a team to address one of three problem statements you’ll have a chance to gain funding to invest back into your solution.
+Join us in 2022 for a 4 week immersive Design-athon experience.
+Bu registering your team to address problem statements you’ll have a chance to win prizes and seed funding to invest back to your solution.

 Remarkable’s mission is to develop tech and innovation for inclusion of people with disabilities.

 Our Design-athon is a 4 week challenge that invites budding entrepreneurs to solve problems identified by our community using an inclusive design methodology with the intent to see more products and services, in turn answering this very mission.

 If you are unable to build a team you can use the Design-athon team finder tool here to find other applicants looking for team mates.

 Remarkable Design-athon brings together designers, developers, creatives, entrepreneurs, students, people with disability, and disability service professionals to create inclusive solutions in a four-week event.

 The Design-athon will be a complete online experience and will be accessible by anyone anywhere.

 In just 4 weeks you will not only learn how inclusive design can change lives but you will also become familiar with design-thinking methodologies.

 Teams have a chance to win a share of the $20,000AUD prize pool, including prizes and potential cash funding to invest back into their solution at the end of the 4 week challenge.
 The winners will be selected by our judges after pitching in the final week of the Design-athon.